Our Programs

 Burkina Faso’s humanitarian crisis continued to escalate in 2023 with five of the six provinces in the Boucle du Mouhoun region affected by this crisis.
 Forced displacement and human rights violations have become recurrent and the situation is negatively affecting the health system, which has reached a level of disorganization never before seen in the country.
 In addition, the need for protection from gender-based violence (GBV), particularly sexual exploitation and abuse, is increasing with the deteriorating security situation, affecting internally displaced persons (IDPs) and the host community alike.
 Women and girls are especially vulnerable to GBV and the humanitarian crisis is exacerbating the challenges of protecting them.

-This program, funded by UNOCHA and implemented by EngenderHealth in collaboration with SOS Jeunesse et Defis, aims to improve the protection and dignity of people affected by the humanitarian, food, and nutrition crisis in the Boucle du Mouhoun region of Burkina Faso.
-The program focuses on providing access to primary health care, multi-sectoral management of GBV cases, medical management of severe and acute malnutrition, and access to water, hygiene, and sanitation (WASH) infrastructure.
+This program, funded by UNOCHA and implemented by EngenderHealth in collaboration with SOS Jeunesse et Defis, aimed to improve the protection and dignity of people affected by the humanitarian, food, and nutrition crisis in the Boucle du Mouhoun region of Burkina Faso.
+The program focused on providing access to primary health care, multi-sectoral management of GBV cases, medical management of severe and acute malnutrition, and access to water, hygiene, and sanitation (WASH) infrastructure.

-This program aims to prevent GBV and promote WASH–particularly for those living in areas with poor access to primary healthcare–through community engagement, health system strengthening, and connections between GBV, WASH, and sexual and reproductive health (SRH).
+This program aimed to prevent GBV and promote WASH–particularly for those living in areas with poor access to primary healthcare–through community engagement, health system strengthening, and connections between GBV, WASH, and sexual and reproductive health (SRH).

 Crowd listening to man discussing gender-based violence